-The Fight Wasnt About the Credit Card Bill
+The Fight Wasn’t About the Credit Card Bill

-A sample CouplePay article about how debt arguments are usually about stress, fear, and feeling alone, not just the statement balance.
+Why credit card debt arguments are usually about stress, fear, and feeling alone, not just the statement balance.

 Most couples think the blow-up started with a number on a statement.
+Usually, it started earlier.

 It started with the small pause before opening the app.
 The second-guessing before buying groceries.
 The private story each partner was telling themselves about what the debt meant.

-One person might be thinking, “We are never going to get ahead.”
+One person might be thinking, We are never going to get ahead.

-The other might be thinking, “I am trying, and I still feel like I am failing.”
+The other might be thinking, I am trying, and I still feel like I am failing.

 That is why the credit card bill becomes a stand-in for something bigger.
-It turns into a conversation about trust, progress, control, fear, and whether you still feel like you are building a future together.
+It turns into a conversation about trust, progress, control, fear, and the future you are trying to build together.

 What the argument is usually really about